pmros/pamatcher/README.md

 [![npm version](https://badge.fury.io/js/pamatcher.svg)](http://badge.fury.io/js/pamatcher)
 [![Build Status](https://travis-ci.org/pmros/pamatcher.svg)](https://travis-ci.org/pmros/pamatcher)

-A pattern matching library for JavaScript.
+A pattern matching library for JavaScript iterators.

 It's like regular expressions but more general.
 Instead strings, you can use any iterable or iterator as input.
 Instead of characters you can use any predicate as item matcher.
 So you can do pattern matching in a general and declarative way.